fleetdm/fleet/handbook/company/why-this-way.md

 # Why this way?

-Here are some of Fleet's decisions about the best way to work, and the reasoning for them.
+At Fleet, we rarely label ideas as drafts or theories.
+Everything is [always in draft](https://about.gitlab.com/handbook/values/#everything-is-in-draft) and subject to change in future iterations.

+To increase clarity and encourage teams to make decisions quickly, leaders and [DRIs](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) sometimes need to explicitly mention when they are voicing an [opinion](https://blog.codinghorror.com/strong-opinions-weakly-held/) or a [decision](https://about.gitlab.com/handbook/values/#disagree-commit-and-disagree).
+When an _opinion_ is voiced, there's space for near-term debate.
+When a _decision_ is voiced, team commitment is required.

 Any past decision is open to questioning in a future iteration, as long as you act in accordance with it until it is changed.
 When you want to reopen a conversation about a past decision, communicate with the [DRI (directly responsible individual)](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) who can change the decision instead of someone who can't.
 Show your argument is informed by previous conversations, and assume the original decision was made [with the best intent](https://about.gitlab.com/handbook/values/#assume-positive-intent).

-Fleet's CEO is the directly-responsible individual for the decisions on this handbook page.
+Here are some of Fleet's decisions about the best way to work, and the reasoning for them.

 ## Why open source?